EricssonResearch/scream/README.md

 This project includes an implementation of SCReAM, a mobile optimised congestion control algorithm for realtime interactive media.

 ## News
+- 2025-04-17 :
+  - Added option -txrxlog that logs time, sequence_number, tx_time, rx_time, rx_time-tx_time for each RTP packet.
 - 2025-01-29 :
   - -relaxedpacing option added.
 Enables increased pacing rate when max rate reached
   - -postcongestiondelay option removed, replaced with a constant
   - -openwindow option replaced with windowheadroom option
   - More conservative CWND increase when max rate reached